jvcl/commweb-woocommerce/README.md

 and upload the files to the wp-content/plugins directory.
 Also you can install the plugin by uploading the zip file in the WordPress Admin dashboard.
 * Enter the Access code and Secure Hash Secret provided by the bank.
-* Select if payment are in test mode or production.
+* Select test mode or production.
 * Done